frc3322/part-management-system/code-docs/frontend/state-management.md

-# Part Management System - State Management Overview
+# Aerie Part Management - State Management Overview

 ## State Architecture

-The Part Management System uses a **reactive state management** approach implemented in vanilla JavaScript.
+Aerie Part Management uses a **reactive state management** approach implemented in vanilla JavaScript.
 The system combines a centralized state object with an observer pattern that automatically triggers UI updates when state changes.
 This provides the benefits of reactive frameworks without external dependencies.

 ## Core State Structure